Associate Vice President for Research

-The Associate Vice Provost for Research works closely with Vice Provost Carin on issues related to sponsored research compliance and research support services.
-This includes the development and implementation of efficient and effective policies and systems to streamline research administration and promote discovery by removing institutional barriers.
+The Associate Vice President for Research works closely with Vice President Carin on issues related to sponsored research compliance and research administration support services.
+This includes the development and implementation of efficient and effective policies and systems to streamline research and promote discovery by removing institutional barriers.

-As Associate Vice Provost, Chris is committed to assuring that the services and resources offered through research administration meet the needs of the research community across Duke’s schools, institutes, and centers.
+As Associate Vice President, Chris is committed to assuring that the services and resources offered through research administration meet the needs of the research community across Duke’s schools, institutes, and centers.